nik-lmao/hackclub-arcade/encryption/README.md

 "Hello" -> "Igopp"
 Ciphertext: "Igopp"

+## 🖥️ | Python Script

+I created a Python script that can encrypt and decrypt messages with a key.
+Check out `main.py`!

 ## ❓ | Questions

 If you have any questions please ask it in my DMs on the Hackclub Slack (where you probably came from) or add me on Discord: @nikitafrfr